brightly-salty/qbcanon/arts-humanities/humanities/thought/anthropology.md

 - discussed the Jivaro
 - referred to those living on Bansk Islands when discussing the "illusion" of the jealous potter

-### Jomo Kenyatta

-The first president of Kenya, he was advised by Bronislaw Malinowski.
-He abandoned his Christian name, "Johnstone", after publishing Facing Mount Kenya.

-Kenyatta was expelled from the local Church of Scotland by Jon Arthur for alleged dishonest while talking about "irau" among the Kikuyu.

-Kenyatta demanded but never received a co-authorship for a Lilias Armstrong phonetics book based on his voice recordings.

-Facing Mount Kenya

-- introduction written by Bronislaw Malinowski
-- cover is Kenyatta holding a spear whiled dressed in skin
-- ethnography of the Kikuyu
-- defended traditional circumcision rites for men and women

-### Charle King

-Gods of the Upper Air

-- opens with a description of Margaret Mead on the Sonoma steamship

-### James Laidlaw

-Criticized Mauss's The Gift using the example of a Jainist religious practice.

-### Edmund Leach

-Leach was taught by Bronislaw Malinowski.

-Leach wrote a popular introduction to Claude Levi-Strauss.

-In the 1976 Radcliffe-Brown Lecture Series in Social Anthropology, Learch criticized Radcliffe-Brown's attempts to construct a "natural science of society", and suggested that a seashell metaphor used by Radcliffe-Brown in correspondance with a colleague was taken from D'Arcy Thompson's On Growth and Form.

-Political systems of highland Burma

 ### Niklas Luhman